Databus Logo

 For a 30-question JEE DPP — the realistic time and quality difference.

-Task Manually (Word + Resonance/Allen) SchoolDeck AI
+Task Manually (Word + reference books) SchoolDeck AI

 Question selection60-90 min from reference booksUnder 60 seconds